cissagatto/HPML.ECC/README.md

 2 - [Click here](https://link.springer.com/book/10.1007/978-3-319-41111-8) to get explanation about each property.

-### STEP 2
+### STEP 2: Cross-Validation Files
-To run this experiment you need the _X-Fold Cross-Validation_ files and they must be compacted in **tar.gz** format.
-You can download these files, with 10-folds, ready for multilabel dataset by clicking [here](https://www.4shared.com/directory/ypgzwzjq/datasets-cross-validation.html).
-For a new dataset, in addition to including it in the **datasets-original.csv** file, you must also run this code [here](https://github.com/cissagatto/crossvalidationmultilabel).
-In the repository in question you will find all the instructions needed to generate the files in the format required for this experiment.
-The **tar.gz** file can be placed on any directory on your computer or server.
-The absolute path of the file should be passed as a parameter in the configuration file that will be read by **start.R** script.
-The dataset folds will be loaded from there.
+The experiment requires pre-processed cross-validation files in `.tar.gz` format.
+You can download the 10-fold files for multilabel datasets [here](https://1drv.ms/u/s!Aq6SGcf6js1mrZJSkZ3VEJ217rEd5A?e=IH73m3).

+For new datasets, you can generate these files by following the instructions in [this repository](https://github.com/cissagatto/crossvalidationmultilabel).
+After generating the files, place the `.tar.gz` archive in any directory, and provide the absolute path in the configuration file for the `global.R` script.

 ### STEP 3